Disentangling Latent Shifts of In-Context Learning with Weak Supervision: Analysis of Weak-to-Strong Generalization

 \section{Analysis of Weak-to-Strong Generalization}

-Building on the observation that \sticl consistently outperforms its teacher, standard ICL, we hypothesize that weak-to-strong generalization may be driving these improvements, where the model's ability to generalize strengthens progressively from weaker signals.
-To explore this further, we conduct an empirical analysis of \sticl-S with Llama 3 (8B) on aggregated examples from all GLUE datasets, treating them as a single, unified dataset.
+Building on the observation that \methodname consistently outperforms its teacher, standard ICL, we hypothesize that W2S generalization may be driving these improvements, where the model's ability to generalize strengthens progressively from weaker signals.
+To explore this further, we conduct an empirical analysis of \wildas{} with Llama 3 on aggregated examples from all GLUE datasets, treating them as a single, unified dataset.
+We focus on the \wildas{} variant due to its consistently strong performance and stability across prior experiments.